4lexandros/GDP---3D-Printing-Farm/Alejandro's Meeting Minutes/README.md

 ___
 NEWEST ENTRIES FOLLOW:

+## SM Monday 4th November 2024

+### Preparations
+* Thank Gary Underwood for his advice
+    * Speedrunning module FEEG1201.
+    * Total design diagram is extremely helpful.
+        * Show that I have purchased book because it is not in the library or kindle.
+    * Advice on how to write a Design Specification in general is extremely helpful.

+## UM Friday 1st November 2024

+### Preparations
+* Ask Danae if she could please extend the minutes and agenda document more weeks.
+    * Followup with the fact that the contact from linkedin hasn't replied yet.
+* Explain that now is a good time to re-read the marckscheme ---> Incorporate to SMART objectives.
+* Inform that R2D2 has now been improved and satisfies the first point of the markscheme.
+* Talk about PLA dust and uncertainty towards the risks it poses to humans.
+* Say that anyone is welcome to come up with a better mission patch design.

+### Meeting

+## UM Wednesday 30th October 2024
+(Full attendance)

+### Preparations

+* Show team the priorities mentioned by interviewees during primary research.

+### Meeting

+* We have created an excel spreadsheet where we count what requirements were brought up the most by intervewees.
+* We are aiming to produce a cost-benefit analysis on the requirements
+    * Requirements that score higher in this analysis will be added to the R2D2.

 ## SM Monday 28th October 2024
+(Full attendance)

 ### Preparations
 * Give Maria and Andy H. the participant sheets.
 * Explain to supervisors that we now have a GDP1 memory stick for backup and usb interfacing.
+* Explain main findings from Richard Glithro interview.

 ### Meeting

+* Ara has given me a conact from Aston University's technical department who works with 3D printers.
+* We now have better intel on how to narrow down the project.
+* Add glossary for the R2D2.
+    * Environment could be interpreted as operating environment instead of sustainability.
+* Look at Stewart Pew's diagram on total desgin (36 different sections) -> Black Board FEEG1201
+* Ara suggests looking at open source plugins and using what has already been done.
+* Danae mentioned that the Interim Report is due the 7th of November.
+    * Interim report is similar to what we did for IP but we need slides.
+    * It is formative so get the most out of it
+        * Add the things that we want feedback on.
+        * Ara thinks we have most of what we need to ask.
+* 7th of Novemberis the deadline to nail down exactly what we're doing for this project.
+* Maria can provide an Ultimaker 3!

+### ToDo
+* Look at meeting minutes and determine the priorities for what has to be done.
+*

 ## UM Friday 25th October 2024